Free Shipping

 Origins

-Produced by contaminant Brettanomyces (Dekkera) yeasts and, occasionally lactic acid bacteria, during cider production.
-Products which are low in sulphur dioxide are particularly sensitive to growth of such microorganisms.
+4-Ethyl phenol is produced by contaminant Brettanomyces (Dekkera ) yeasts and, occasionally by lactic acid bacteria, during cider production.
+Ciders which are low in sulphur dioxide are particularly sensitive to growth of such microorganisms.

 Importance